TGAC/COPO-documentation/help/faq.rst

    .. seealso::

-      :ref:`How can genomic metadata be associated with submitted or existing sample metadata in COPO and ensuring it appears in public repositories? <faq-samples-submission-and-genomic-metadata-association>` :abbr:`FAQ (Frequently Asked Question)`
+      :ref:`How can genomic metadata be associated with submitted or existing sample metadata in COPO and ensure it appears in public repositories? <faq-samples-submission-and-genomic-metadata-association>` :abbr:`FAQ (Frequently Asked Question)`

 .. raw:: html